data-to-insight/dfe-csc-api-data-flows/docs/admin-make_proxy_changes.md

-# Enabling Proxy Support in Your PowerShell API Scripts (PS 5.1)
+# Enable Proxy Support in PowerShell API Scripts (PS 5.1)

-This guide shows how to add **optional** corporate proxy support to both the **main** and **smoke-test** CSC API scripts.
+How to/notes towards adding **optional** corporate proxy support to both **main** and **smoke-test** CSC API scripts.

-It keeps behaviour unchanged when no proxy is supplied, but lets sites that require an explicit proxy (and often proxy authentication) pass those details cleanly.
+Keeps behaviour unchanged when no proxy is supplied, but lets LAs that require an explicit proxy (proxy auth) pass those details.
+Most likely i will be implementing this, but in the short term these notes provided in case LAs need them directly.

 ---

 ## Why this may be needed

 - **Explicit proxies with auth**: Many organisations require outbound HTTPS to go via a proxy (often NTLM/Kerberos).
-Without `-Proxy` + creds you can hit `407` or timeouts before the token/API call.
+Without `-Proxy` + creds you can hit `407` or timeouts before token/API call.
 - **Transparent/WPAD/allowlists**: Other environments do one of:
   - *Transparent proxying* — no client config needed
-  - *WPAD/PAC or machine WinHTTP proxy* — .NET/PowerShell already knows the proxy
+  - *WPAD/PAC or machine WinHTTP proxy* — .NET/PowerShell already knows proxy
-  - *Allow-listed endpoints* — traffic to the token/API hosts bypasses the proxy
+  - *Allow-listed endpoints* — traffic to token/API hosts bypasses proxy
 - Result: some LAs dont needd to change scripts; others must pass proxy options

 ---